 When To Repot

 You can repot them when they become really root bound.
-Do not stress though as these plants are ok with some crowding.
+Do not stress though as these plants are ok with some crowding, you just don’t want to get them really crowded which can stop water running through the pot and cause root rot.

 Alocasia Reginula Humidity

 60% humidity.
-They like to be in a humid environment, so at least consider a pebble tray for these.
+They like to be in a humid environment, so at least consider a pebble tray for these if your home is not at that.

 Alocasia Reginula Propagation